-4.13.
+- 4.13.
 The operating organization should develop, operate and close a borehole disposal facility so that after closure, the safety of the facility does not depend on active systems or on actions by future operating organizations, governments or generations.
-The assurance of safety through institutional controls in the period after closure is addressed in paras 7.12-7.21.

-- 4.14.
-The operating organization should promote passive safety by taking the following measures: - (a) Siting the borehole disposal facility at a location that has stable geological conditions, low potential for the abstraction of water and/or the extraction of minerals, oil, gas or other resources (thus a low probability of inadvertent human intrusion) and groundwater that is chemically compatible with the structures, systems and components of the facility. - (b) Designing the borehole disposal facility in such a way that the waste is disposed of in solid, waste forms that are chemically and physically stable, using waste packages and other structures, systems and components that are chemically and physically stable, ensuring that the waste, waste forms and structures, systems and components are compatible with each other and with the host rock, and in such a way as the waste is disposed of at depths deeper than the recommended minimum depth. - (c) Keeping the operational period short (e.g. a few months to a year) and avoiding keeping a borehole open for an extended period; this should be achieved by drilling and constructing a borehole and emplacing waste and backfill only when sufficient waste has been collected to allow this sequence of activities to be conducted as a reasonably sized disposal campaign (e.g. sufficient waste to fill the disposal zone in a disposal borehole).
+The assurance of safety through institutional controls in the period after closure is addressed in paras 7.12-7.21. - 4.14.
+The operating organization should promote passive safety by taking the following measures: - (a) Siting the borehole disposal facility at a location that has stable geological conditions, low potential for the abstraction of water and/or the extraction of minerals, oil, gas or other resources (thus a low probability of inadvertent human intrusion) and groundwater that is chemically compatible with the structures, systems and components of the facility. - (b) Designing the borehole disposal facility in such a way that the waste is disposed of in solid, waste forms that are chemically and physically stable, using waste packages and other structures, systems and components that are chemically and physically stable, ensuring that the waste, waste forms and structures, systems and components are compatible with each other and with the host rock, and in such a way as the waste is disposed of at depths deeper than the recommended minimum depth.
+The design should be consistent with the hazard posed by the waste and the degree of containment and isolation shown to be necessary in the safety case for the facility.

+- (c) Keeping the operational period short (e.g. a few months to a year) and avoiding keeping a borehole open for an extended period; this should be achieved by drilling and constructing a borehole and emplacing waste and backfill only when sufficient waste has been collected to allow this sequence of activities to be conducted as a reasonably sized disposal campaign (e.g. sufficient waste to fill the disposal zone in a disposal borehole).
 The operating organization should provide sufficient storage capacity for waste before and between disposal campaigns.
-During predisposal management, waste is required to be processed into a safe and passive form for storage or disposal as soon as possible; the processing is required to be consistent with the type of waste, the possible need for its storage, the anticipated disposal option, and the limits, conditions and controls established in the safety case and in the assessment of environmental impacts (see paras 4.13-4.14 of GSR Part 5 [3]).

-- (d) Closing the borehole disposal facility in such a way that does not require subsequent maintenance of the structures, systems and components; - (e) Implementing passive institutional controls, such as the archiving of records of the borehole disposal facility, controls on land ownership, and restrictions on land use.
+During predisposal management, waste is required to be processed into a safe and passive form for storage or disposal as soon as possible; the processing is required to be consistent with the type of waste, the possible need for its storage, the anticipated disposal option, and the limits, conditions and controls established in the safety case and in the assessment of environmental impacts (see paras 4.13-4.14 of GSR Part 5 [3]). - (d) Closing the borehole disposal facility in such a way that does not require subsequent maintenance of the structures, systems and components; - (e) Implementing passive institutional controls, such as the archiving of records of the borehole disposal facility, controls on land ownership, and restrictions on land use.
 Such passive institutional controls should be designed to reduce the possibility of future inadvertent human intrusion and provide additional assurance and confidence in the safety of the facility.